 The inhabitants of the Dutch town of Vlissingen are no dreamers.
 In Vlissingen there is a culture for tackling problems, with energy and pragmatism.
 Not just talking but actually doing it!
-That's one of the reasons why Vlissingen since 1990 maintains a City Twinning with Taganrog.
-The twinning's aim is cooperation in the fields of economy, culture, environment and education, as well as in social circles.
+That's one of the reasons why Vlissingen signed a City Twinning with Taganrog in 1990.
+The twinning's aim was cooperation in the fields of economy, culture, environment and education, as well as in social circles.
 Exchange of citizens has always been an important role of the cooperation.

 Vlissingen in the 21st century is a modern town with a historic center.
 A major part of the town is the busy port, after Rotterdam and Amsterdam, the third port of the Netherlands.
 Vlissingen has 45.000 inhabitants and forms together with the town of Middelburg the urban district Vlissingen/Middelburg with 90.000 inhabitants, the urban and economic center of the province Zeeland.

 Vlissingen is a maritime town on the Western Scheldt estuary with an open connection to the North Sea.
 The villages Oost-Souburg and Ritthem also form part of Vlissingen.
 The allure of the town, its structure and character is mainly due to its location by the sea.
 As a consequence Vlissingen is a lively seaside and tourist resort with unique boulevards and lovely beaches.